 Sours

-This suggestion may be controversial as many beer drinkers are not fond of sours.
-However, for those who are new to beer, sours may be the palate primer you’re looking for.
-We explored these in a previous post, Tart, Sour, Wild, Fruited Beers; If you’re interested in learning more about sours, give it a read.
-For this post, we’ll just say sours range in flavor from slightly sweet to mouth-watering tart, and resemble wine more than a typical American lager.
-If you’re thinking about trying a sour, we recommend Ruse sours and Little Beast from Cascade Brewing.
+This suggestion may be controversial as many beer drinkers dislike sours.
+However, for those new to beer, sours may be the palate primer you’re looking for.
+We explored sours in a previous post: Tart, Sour, Wild, and Fruited Beers.
+If you’re interested in learning more about sours, give it a read.
+For now, it’s enough to know sours range in flavor from slightly sweet to mouth-wateringly tart and resemble wine more than a typical American lager.

 Wild Ales

 From events and festivals to breweries and new releases, there are plenty of ways to celebrate Oregon Craft Beer this February.
-Come on out, brave the chilly air and show Oregon beer some love.
+So, choose an event or two from our list, host a beer and cheese tasting, or visit a brewery near you to show Oregon beer some love.

 Explore More Topics